IBM/itaa-docs/docs/community-edition/Overview-ITAA-CE.md

-# IBM IT Architect Assistant, Community Edition User Guide
+# IBM IArchitect Assistant, Community Edition User Guide
-**IBM IT Architect Assistant, Community Edition** is a simple browser-based tool to assist an Architect in designing and customizing a solution.
+**IBM IArchitect Assistant, Community Edition** is a simple browser-based tool to assist an Architect in designing and customizing a solution.

-The hosted, **IBM IT Architect Assistant** is both a solution model authoring tool as well as a searchable repository of authored solution architectures/models.
+The hosted, **IBM IArchitect Assistant** is both a solution model authoring tool as well as a searchable repository of authored solution architectures/models.
 The Community Edition is a single-user version of this tool.

 The Documentation is organized in the following sections:
 - [Terminology](#terminology)